Can You Shock Pool With High CYA? Safe Methods & Solutions

 - Test your current levels: Use a Taylor K-2006 or similar test kit to get accurate CYA and FC readings.
 Pool strips are unreliable for high CYA situations.

-- Calculate required shock level: Multiply your CYA level by 0.4 to determine target FC for shocking.
+- Calculate required shock level: For a handy reference, use our all-in-one pool calculator.
+Alternatively, you can estimate by multiplying your CYA level by 0.4 to determine the target FC for shocking.
 For example, 80 ppm CYA requires 32 ppm FC.

 - Choose liquid chlorine: Use 12.5% sodium hypochlorite (liquid chlorine) rather than cal-hypo shock, which doesn't add CYA but can raise calcium levels.
-You'll need approximately 1 gallon per 10,000 gallons to raise FC by about 10-11 ppm.
+Our all-in-one pool calculator sizes how much you'll need to reach shock level for your CYA.

 - Add chlorine gradually: Pour liquid chlorine around the pool perimeter with pump running.
 Add 50% of calculated amount initially, wait 1 hour, then retest.

-- Maintain shock level: Keep FC at shock level continuously until you pass the overnight chlorine loss test (OCLT) - losing less than 1 ppm overnight.
+- Maintain shock level: Keep FC at shock level continuously until you pass the overnight chlorine loss test (OCLT) - losing less than 1 ppm overnight, combined chlorine (CCCombined Chlorine — "Used-up" chlorine left over from doing its job.
+Above about 0.5 ppm is the classic sign water needs a shock. learn more →) is 0.5 ppm or less, and the water is clear.

 When High CYA Becomes Problematic

 While you can shock with high CYA, there are practical limits.
-CYA levels above 100 ppm make shocking extremely expensive and potentially unsafe due to the massive amounts of chlorine required.
+CYA levels above 100 ppm make shocking impractical and very costly due to the massive amounts of chlorine required.
 At 120 ppm CYA, you'd need to maintain 48 ppm FC for effective shocking - that's dangerous swimming conditions and costly chemical usage.

 Consider partial water replacement when: